 After thousands of miles, more than two dozen recordings, and hundreds of songs, the Bishops, as a group, retired in 2001.

-After several years away from music, Kenny returned with a renewed spirit, a refocused mission and a new record that made headlines with a surprise GRAMMY nomination and multiple Dove Award nominations.
+After several years away from music, Kenny returned in 2006 with a renewed spirit, a refocused mission, and a new record that made headlines with a surprise GRAMMY nomination and multiple Dove Award nominations.

 Today, Kenny's faith has been remade and reshaped by what he feels is a more inspired and informed version of God that includes more than it excludes.

 He currently lives in Lexington, Kentucky with his husband Mason and cat Béla (RIP Ragamuffin).
 His most valuable treasures are his two children and his four grandchildren.

 He writes articles for various publications, produces records and special events, and serves as co-pastor at Bluegrass United Church of Christ in Lexington.